-The International Activity badge (#00144) is a 3-inch diameter patch which is worn as a TEMPORARY EMBLEM on the right pocket of the Scout or Scouter to recognize participation in unit, council, and world scouting international activities.
-It is NOT worn in place of or alongside the World Crest emblem.
-There is also a 5-inch jacket patch (#00145) available for authorized wear
+The International Activity badge (#00144) was a 3-inch diameter patch which was worn as a TEMPORARY EMBLEM on the right pocket of the Scout or Scouter.
+It was awarded to recognize participation in unit, council, and world scouting international activities.
+It was NOT worn in place of or alongside the World Crest emblem.
+There was also a 5-inch jacket patch (#00145) available.

-Each local Council has the authority to determine requirements for the patch.
-There is no time restriction for earning the International activity patch.
+Each local Council had the authority to determine requirements for the patch.
+There was no time restriction for earning the patch.

-Below are some examples of the criteria which can be established for this patch:
+Below are some examples of the criteria which had been established for this patch:

 - The unit leader, or his designee, determines eligibility.